sirselim/Miles_CV/index.md

 ## Currently

 My current role is as a Senior Scientist at [ESR](https://www.esr.cri.nz/) (Institute of Environmental Science and Research).
 I have extensive experience in computational genomics and bioinformatics, specialising in human health genomics.
-I completed a post doc at Queensland University of Technology (Brisbane, Australia) working on the development of methods to deal with ever expanding genomic data sets and their access and interpretation back to the people that matter (i.e. clients, clinicians, researchers, public, etc).
+I completed a postdoc at Queensland University of Technology (Brisbane, Australia) working on the development of methods to deal with ever expanding genomic data sets and their access and interpretation back to the people that matter (i.e. clients, clinicians, researchers, public, etc).
 Part of my role at ESR has been implementing deep learning techniques in several key genomic areas, including clinical variant calling/identification and base-calling of DNA sequence data.
 I am also leading the development of machine learning/AI technology on portable Nvidia modules for field/remote deployment and use.
 In May 2019 I was appointed to the Genomics Aoteoroa Bioinformatics Leadership Team, where I am responsible for overseeing bioinformatics support for health projects across New Zealand.
 I am also heavily involved in the Data Carpentries as an instructor and facilitator, and am a mentor on ESR's data science accelerator programme.

 ## Professional Positions Held